sethnlewis/Predicting-Political-Revolutions/README.md

 - SMOTE was determined to be essential given the imbalanced nature of the dataset.
 Only 11% of the target feature values were 1, leaving the other 89% as 0.
 This is a prime example of the need for resampling, and SMOTE proved highly effective.
 - Hyperparameter grid searches are inherently valuable when optimizing a model.
 Appropriate hyperparameter searches were used for each model type.

-The output of each model is provided in terms of four core statistical measures (f1 score, accuracy, precision, and recall), in addition to displaying a confusion matrix for the test data.
-F1 was selected before the modeling process as the most relevant metric given that it encomasses all possible outcomes, as opposed to the other three metrics which leave out at least one possible outcome from their evaluation.
+The performance of each model is evaluated on four core statistical measures (f1 score, accuracy, precision, and recall), in addition to displaying a confusion matrix for the test data.
+F1 was selected before the modeling process as the most relevant metric given that it encompasses all possible outcomes, as opposed to the other three metrics which leave out at least one possible outcome from their evaluation.

 ---